documendous/docrepox/README.md

 docker volume rm docrepox_prod_static_volume
 ```

-**Note:** do not remove the media volume or the database volume if these are not backed up and you understand how to restore them.
+**Note:** do not remove the media volume or the database volume if these are not backed up and you do understand how to restore them.

 ---